arangodb/arangojs/README.md

 ### Node.js with self-signed HTTPS certificates

-If you need to support self-signed HTTPS certificates in Node.js, you will need to install the `undici` module, which is an optional dependency of arangojs.
+If you need to support self-signed HTTPS certificates in Node.js, you will need to install the `undici` module, which is an optional peer dependency of arangojs.

 ```sh
 npm install --save undici